boldflight/BibleConverter/test_EPUB/output/2sam.md

 ### David Offers a Prayer to God

-[18] King David went in, sat before the Lord, and said, “Who am I, O Sovereign Lord, and what is my family, that you should have brought me to this point?
+[18] King David went in, sat before the **Lord**, and said, “Who am I, O Sovereign **Lord**, and what is my family, that you should have brought me to this point?
-[19] And you didn’t stop there, O Lord God!
+[19] And you didn’t stop there, O **Lord** God!
 You have also spoken about the future of your servant’s family.
-Is this your usual way of dealing with men, O Sovereign Lord?
+Is this your usual way of dealing with men, O Sovereign **Lord**?
 [20] What more can David say to you?
-You have given your servant special recognition, O Sovereign Lord!
+You have given your servant special recognition, O Sovereign **Lord**!
 [21] For the sake of your promise and according to your purpose you have done this great thing in order to reveal it to your servant.
-[22] Therefore you are great, O Sovereign Lord, for there is none like you.
+[22] Therefore you are great, O Sovereign **Lord**, for there is none like you.
 There is no God besides you!
 What we have heard is true.
 [23] Who is like your people, Israel, a unique nation on the earth?
 Their God went to claim a nation for himself and to make a name for himself!
 You did great and awesome acts for your land, before your people whom you delivered for yourself from the Egyptian empire and its gods.
 [24] You made Israel your very own people for all time.
-You, O Lord, became their God.
+You, O **Lord**, became their God.
-[25] So now, O Lord God, make this promise you have made about your servant and his family a permanent reality.
-Do as you promised, [26] so you may gain lasting fame, as people say, ‘The Lord of Heaven’s Armies is God over Israel!’
-The dynasty of your servant David will be established before you, [27] for you, O Lord of Heaven’s Armies, the God of Israel, have told your servant, ‘I will build you a dynastic house.’
+[25] So now, O **Lord** God, make this promise you have made about your servant and his family a permanent reality.
+Do as you promised, [26] so you may gain lasting fame, as people say, ‘The **Lord** of Heaven’s Armies is God over Israel!’
+The dynasty of your servant David will be established before you, [27] for you, O **Lord** of Heaven’s Armies, the God of Israel, have told your servant, ‘I will build you a dynastic house.’
 That is why your servant has had the courage to pray this prayer to you.
-[28] Now, O Sovereign Lord, you are the true God.
+[28] Now, O Sovereign **Lord**, you are the true God.
 May your words prove to be true!
 You have made this good promise to your servant.
-[29] Now be willing to bless your servant’s dynasty so that it may stand permanently before you, for you, O Sovereign Lord, have spoken.
+[29] Now be willing to bless your servant’s dynasty so that it may stand permanently before you, for you, O Sovereign **Lord**, have spoken.
 By your blessing may your servant’s dynasty be blessed from now on into the future!”

 ## Chapter 8